Army Junior Reserve Officer Training Corps (JROTC)

 Materials: Loose-leaf paper for notes.
 A spiral composition pad for journal assignments.
 A pen, pencil, and highlighter.
 For the portfolio, a black one-inch three-ring notebook binder that has clear front, back, and spine panels for inserts.
 The binder must accommodate 8-1/2 x 11” sheets.
 Index dividers for the binder (Index Sheet Set Loose Leaf Binder with letters A-Z).
 These materials must be brought to class daily.
 Note the portfolio will be maintained in JROTC the majority of the time.
 Cadets who already have a notebook portfolio on file do not need to purchase another notebook.

 Scale: A=90-100, B=80-89, C=70-79, D=60-69, and F=59 and below.

 Learning Activities 30%.
-Includes participation, team application activities, map studies, current events, class work, vocabulary, and guided reading.
+It includes participation, team application activities, map studies, current events, classwork, vocabulary, and guided reading.

 Independent Practice 30%.
-Includes merits/demerits (more details below), exams/tests/quizzes, rubric evaluated assignment (i.e. essays), performance oriented tasks and journaling.
+Includes merits/demerits (more details below), exams/tests/quizzes, rubric evaluated assignment (i.e. essays), performance-oriented tasks, and journaling.
 Exams/tests/quizzes will be conducted throughout each marking period.
-Exams and quizzes will cover material presented during the class to include training activities such as drill and fitness that occur outside of the classroom.
+Exams and quizzes will cover materials presented during the class to include training activities such as drills and fitness that occur outside of the classroom.
 The exam/test/quiz will constitute 5% of independent practice.
 All cadets are required to maintain an organized journal chronicling their JROTC assignments/activities.
 The journal will represent 10% of independent practice.
-Rubric evaluated assignments and performance oriented tasks shall make up the remainder of independent practice.
+Rubric evaluated assignments and performance-oriented tasks should make up the remainder of independent practice.